Joining the STRPL

 • We do not allow volunteers in the lab.
 We would prefer to find a way to pay you for the work you do.

-• The lab may accept one new graduate students for academic year 2025-2026.
+• The lab may accept one new graduate student for the academic year 2025-2026.

 • We post all open positions on external job boards and this website.